Paying off your credit card

 - proportionally to the entire balance

-A credit card issuer that is a federally regulated financial institution can decide how it will apply your minimum payment to your balance.
+Your credit card issuer may be a federally regulated financial institution.
+In this case, they can decide how they'll apply your minimum payment to your balance.

-Check your credit card agreement or ask your credit card issuer how it applies a payment to your balance.
+Check your credit card agreement or ask your credit card issuer how they apply payments to your balance.

 Missing or making late payments